-Figure 6 is the cross-country version of Figure 4-(A), and the cross-country version of Figure 4-(B) is available in Internet Appendix C. First, if we compare the top two plots with the bottom two plots where economic exposure increases from low to high, we find that global investors demand higher bad economic uncertainty compensation as the hollow-dotted line moves upward.
+Figure 6 is the cross-country version of Figure 4(a), and the cross-country version of Figure 4(b) is available in Online Appendix C. First, if we compare the top two plots with the bottom two plots where economic exposure increases from low to high, we find that global investors demand higher bad economic uncertainty compensation as the hollow-dotted line moves upward.
 In contrast, good economic uncertainty compensation decreases as economic exposure increases.
 Thus, there appear to be two tales of increasing economic exposure.
 On the one hand, higher economic exposure means that it is harder to diversify away "bad" global economic systemic risk, hence, the global investor demands higher compensation in such countries.
-On the other hand, higher economic exposure also implies that "good" global growth spurts could be transmitted to the economies of these countries, and while the good uncertainty compensation remains positive, it is smaller.
-Overall, these findings are consistent with the evidence in Table 5, where we document that countries with higher economic exposure exhibit a higher DVP coefficient (i.e., significant and positive $b{EE,\kappa}^D$) and a lower UVP coefficient (i.e., a significant and negative $b{EE,\kappa}^U$).
+On the other hand, higher economic exposure also implies that "good" global growth spurts could be transmitted to the economies of these countries, and although the good uncertainty compensation remains positive, it is smaller.
+Overall, these findings are consistent with the evidence in Table 5, where we document that countries with higher economic exposure exhibit a higher DVP coefficient (i.e., significant and positive $b{EE,\kappa}^D$ ) and a lower UVP coefficient (i.e., a significant and negative $b{EE,\kappa}^H$ ).

 Comparing the left two plots with the right two plots where financial exposure increases from low to high, we can see that global investors demand lower bad economic uncertainty compensation as the hollow-dotted line moves downward.
 In other words, lower global bad macro risk compensation is demanded in countries with higher financial exposure.
-This result is consistent with the international financial openness literature, according to which global investors demand lower risk compensation given a lower cost of capital, greater firm and fundamental investment opportunities, and higher expected growth (e.g., Bekaert and Harvey (2003) and Carrieri, Errunza, and Hogan (2007)).
-Since financial exposure does not significantly explain the cross-country variation in the UVP predictive coefficient, as suggested by the insignificant coefficients $b{FE,\kappa}^U$ in Table 5, we focus on the determinants of DVP when discussing the effect of financial exposure.
+This result is consistent with the international financial openness literature, according to which global investors demand lower risk compensation given a lower cost of capital, greater firm and fundamental investment opportunities, and higher expected growth (Bekaert and Harvey 2003, Carrieri et al. 2007).
+Because financial exposure does not significantly explain the cross-country variation in the UVP predictive coefficient, as suggested by the insignificant coefficients $b{ELK}^{U}$